Top 10 Myths about Habitat for Humanity

 Myth #1: Habitat gives away homes for free

-The Habitat Homeownership program is not for a free house, but for an affordable, interest-free mortgage.
+The Habitat Homeownership program is not for a free house, but eligible families buy their home with an affordable mortgage.
 So our families do pay for their homes, and they also work hard for them by performing sweat equity.
 Learn more on our Homeownership page.

 Myth #2: Habitat houses reduce a neighborhood's property values